Behind the scenes at the Eiffel Tower

 Eiffel Tower: the hidden side

 Below.
-You can go into the former bunker hidden under the Champ de Mars and descend into the bowels of Dame Eiffel.
+You can go into the former bunker hidden under the Champ de Mars and descend into the entrails of Dame Eiffel.
 It's the machine room from which the hydraulic lifts have been operated since the tower was built.

 Inside.
 On the second floor, you can go onto the roof of the presitgious Jules Verne restaurant and discover an exclusive 360° panorama of Paris.